 In the history of the Council of Europe there has been only one instance when pressure began to mount on a member state so much that it eventually quit: Greece, which was then run by a military junta, in December 1969, withdrew so as not to face expulsion.

-Today, of course, the geo-political reality is very different from what it was in 1969, and Russia’s annexation of Crimea has only resulted in the Parliamentary Assembly of the Council of Europe suspending the voting rights of the Russian delegation to that assembly and also excluding Russia from that assembly’s main bodies.
+Today the geo-political reality is very different from what it was in 1969.
+Russia’s “annexation” of Crimea has resulted in the Parliamentary Assembly of the Council of Europe suspending the voting rights of the Russian delegation to that assembly and also excluding Russia from that assembly’s main bodies.
 But Russia remains a full member of the Council of Europe, even though it has retaliated by not paying its annual dues to the Council of Europe, leading to a budgetary crisis not only for the Council of Europe but also for the European Court of Human Rights.

 Other international instruments – we find cursory references to the Rule of Law in the Treaty of the European Union, but again no definition.
 Quite curiously, the Rule of Law is mentioned only in the preamble, and only once, of both the Charter of Fundamental Rights of the European Union and of the European Convention on Human Rights.
 In the Charter we have: